Royston Town F.C.: Stadium

 Garden Walk has been the home of Royston Town F.C. since 1932.
 The clubhouse and dressing rooms are behind the near goal and were constructed in 1974, while the floodlights were switched on in 1981.
 One of the legacies of their spell in the Isthmian League is the stand at Garden Walk, positioned mid-way along the far touchline on the cemetery side of the ground.
 Erected in 1984, it replaced an earlier timber structure and is constructed largely from brick with a sloping metal roof supported by ten posts.
-The official seated capacity is 300, although this is largely on benches, with only a modest number of seats provided in the central portion.
-Although rather hemmed in by housing, Garden Walk is certainly a better County League ground.
-Opportunities for development however are limited and the club have been seeking an alternative home for some time.
-However, in the spring of 2004 the club were rocked by the news that although they had won support at local council level, planning permission for a new ground at Ivy Farm had been turned down by the Government Office for the East of England.

-In 2017-18 three new stands were erected at Garden Walk.
-Two all seater and one standing only.
+The official seated capacity is 300, in two stands.
+In 2017–18, three new stands were erected at Garden Walk – two all seater and one standing only.

-Supporters

-The Royston Town F.C.
-Supporters' Club has over 100 members that are regulars down Garden Walk.
-The attendances have been steadily rising since Steve Castle became manager from crowds of 20 to crowds of 300 - 400.

 Players

 Current squad

 The Southern Football League does not use a squad numbering system.